architkhullar/2uAssessment/README.md

 }
 ```
 3. Store the invoices in a data store of your choice with an additional property and value "status": "pending"
-- <span style="color: blue"> Data Store chosen - MongoDb cloud. please ask me for the mongodb credential access if you need to see the entries in the database</span>
+- Data Store chosen - MongoDb cloud. please ask me for the mongodb credential access if you need to see the entries in the database</span>

 ### Implementation
 Check folder **api** for implementation and instructions